globalbrain/hado/README.md

 ## Security Considerations

 - Do not set `static.fsRoot` to a directory that contains sensitive files.
-The server will serve any file in that directory including dotfiles.

 ## Contributing